100 Sights in Dusseldorf, Germany (with Map and Images)

 Wikipedia: Bunkerkirche Sankt Sakrament (Düsseldorf) (DE), Website

-The Catholic parish church of St. Gertrud in the Düsseldorf district of Eller is a neo-Gothic church building.
-The church, located on Gertrudisplatz, was preceded by three churches at other locations.
-The parish of the same name was founded in 1624 and today belongs to the parish community of Eller-Lierenfeld, which has existed since 2000.
+The Catholic parish church of St. Gertrud in the Eller district of Düsseldorf is a neo -Gothic church building.
+The church located at the Gertrudisplatz preceded three places of worship at other locations.
+The parish of the same name was founded in 1624 and is now part of the Eller-Lierenfeld parish community, which has existed since 2000.

 With an area of 70 hectares, Südpark is the largest and most visited park in the North Rhine-Westphalian state capital of Düsseldorf.
 It was created according to designs by the Südpark planning group for the Federal Garden Show in 1987 by expanding the existing Volksgarten with new parks laid out on former fallow land.
 The resulting Südpark consists of three differently designed areas.